triguncs/triguncs/README.md

-# Hey There, I'm Skyluf!
+# Hey There, I'm Trigun!

 I'm a rookie programmer.